-1 2 3 4 Intercontinental (oceanic) links The late 15^{th} century - the early 19^{th} century ($\approx 1492-1821$) Rise of developed states, first mature states The first phase of the industrial production princi- ple and industrial revolution Global links The early 19 th century - the 1960s and 1970s Mature states and early forms of supranational enti- ties The second phase of the industrial revolution and the final phase of the industrial production principle Planetary links Starting from the last third of the 20 th century Formation of su- pranational enti- ties, washing out of state sovereign- ty, search for new types of political unions and enti- ties, planetary governance forms The start and development of scientific-information revolution whose second phase is forecasted for the 2030s and 2040s
+1 2 3 4 Intercontinental (oceanic) links The late 15 th century - the early 19 th century (≈ 1492-1821) Rise of developed states, first mature states The first phase of the industrial production principle and Industrial revolution Global links The early 19th century - the 1960s and 1970s Mature states and early forms of supranational entities The second phase of the Industrial revolu- tion and the final phase of the industrial pro- duction principle Plan- etary links Starting from the last third of the 20 th century Formation of supranational entities, washing out of state sovereignty, search for new types of political unions and entities, planetary governance forms The start and development of Cybernetic revolution whose second phase is forecasted for the 2030s and 2040s

-As we have already mentioned above, it is very important to take into consideration that the level of integration within the Afroeurasian world-system substantially influenced the general direction of development, as well as significantly accelerated the development of many social systems whose development rate, otherwise, would have been much slower.
-It is quite clear that it took the signals rather long time to get from one end of the world-system to another - actually, much longer than now - but still such signals went through the pre-Modern Afroeurasian world-system, and they caused very significant transformations.
+Our analysis suggests that the abovementioned marginal level of integration within the framework of the Afroeurasian world-system was quite important and not something insignificant or virtual; it influenced substantially the general direction of development, it accelerated significantly the development of many social systems whose rate of development would have been otherwise much slower.
+It is rather clear that it took signals rather long time to get from one end of the world-system to another - actually, many orders of magnitude longer than now - but still such signals went through the pre-Modern Afroeurasian world-system, and they caused very significant transformations.
 However, this speed was not always really low.
-For example, the bubonic plague pandemia (that killed dozens of millions) spread from the Far East to the Atlantic Ocean within two decades (in the 1330s and 1340s [see, e.g., McNeill 1976; Dols 1977; Borsch 2005]).
+For example, the bubonic plague pandemia (that killed dozens million) spread from the Far East to the Atlantic Ocean within two decades (in the 1330s and 1340s [see, e.g., McNeill 1976; Dols 1977; Borsch 2005]).
 Such fast and vigorous movements were connected directly with growing density of contacts and their diversification that opened way to rapid diffusion of pathogens.
 Note that the Mongol warriors went from the Pacific zone to the Atlantic zone of Eurasia with a rather similar speed.

-I. The Afroeurasian World-System: A General Overview
+I. Afroeurasian World-System: A General Overview

 For the analysis of the globalization origins one may rely on traditions of various schools of thought.
-However, we believe that the world-system approach is one of the most promising in this respect, as it was originally constructed to copy with tasks of this kind.
-This approach may be used much more widely in this area due to its certain merits.
+However, we believe that the world-system approach is one of the most promising in this respect, as it was originally constructed to solve this kind of tasks.
+This approach may be used much wider in this area due to its certain merits.
 First of all, this approach is systemic and capable to analyze processes at very wide temporal and spatial scales.
-As Chase-Dunn and Hall (1997) emphasize, within this approach the main unit of analysis is not a particular society, or a particular state (as is common in ordinary historical studies), but a world-system.
-Secondly, in many respects the world-system analysis can enrich Global Studies.
+As Chase-Dunn and Hall (1997) emphasize, within this approach the main unit of analysis is not a particular society, or a particular state (as is usual in ordinary historical studies), but a world-system.
+Secondly, the object of the world-system analysis is in many respects identical with the one of Global Studies.
+Thirdly, taking into consideration the interdisciplinary character of Global Studies, the integration of new approaches into them can only enrich them.
+As regards the present article, the world-system approach, its issues and terminology appear rather suitable for the achievement of its goals.